josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ### Comparing Svelte to React and Vue

-At a basic level, Svelte is similar to other frontend frameworks.
-Svelte differs mainly in its focus on build-time over run-time, and the simplicity of its syntax.
+As mentioned, at a basic level, Svelte is similar to other frontend frameworks.
+So let's look a little closer at the details of how Svelte differs: its focus on build-time over run-time, and the simplicity of its syntax.

 #### Build over browser

-Svelte takes a different approach from other frameworks by doing as much as it can at the _build_ step--when the code is initially compiled--rather than client-side, after the user downloads it.
-That approach allows for extremely small bundle sizes compared to other frameworks (which in turn often translates to better loading speed and performance).
+I already mentioned how performant Svelte apps are.
+That's possible because Svelte takes a different approach from other frameworks by doing as much as it can at the _build_ step--when the code is initially compiled--rather than client-side.
+That approach allows for extremely small bundle sizes compared to other frameworks (which in turn often translates to better loading speed and performance), since the bulk of the work is already done by the time the user downloads the code.

 <Callout>
 All your Svelte code is compiled down to minimal vanilla JS before it ever gets to the&nbsp;browser.